-Error Code Description 87 The system must be rebooted to activate the new firmware image, and the image must be downloaded again.
-88 Duplicate MAC address 89 Download failed due to missing digital signature.
+Error Code Description 90 Download failed due to an invalid firmware digital signature.
 Contact customer support for additional help.
-Download failed on adapter additional help.
-Download failed on adapter additional help.
-Download 90 Download failed due to invalid firmware digital signature.
-Contact customer support for additional help.
-Download failed on adapter < adapter number > Stat 90.
+Download failed on adapter adapter number&gt; Stat 90.
 91 Error while executing factory reset.
 92 This firmware version is not supported on this board model.
 93 The linlpcfg executable has missing dependencies.
 94 Port synchronization error.
 Reset all ports on this adapter, and then retry the download operation.
-95 Adapter pci reset failed.
+95 Adapter PCI reset failed.
 96 The new firmware is activated.
 Some features require an optional reboot.
 Refer to the adapter's firmware and boot code release notes for details.
 97 The OS is not supported.
-200 General error
+200 General error.